 - Make simple handicrafts

 *Children of teachers and staff, and siblings of existing students will be allowed to register first.
 We will then open up registration to new students.
-Four year-old students may be allowed with permission only.
+Four year-old sibling students may be allowed on a trial basis with permission only.